Dynatrace/OneAgent-SDK/README.md

 }
 ```

-In case of non blocking receive (e. g. via eventhandler), there is no need to use ``ReceivingMessageTracer`` - just trace processing of the message by using the ``ProcessingMessageTracer``:
+In case of non-blocking receive (e. g. via eventhandler), there is no need to use ``ReceivingMessageTracer`` - just trace processing of the message by using the ``ProcessingMessageTracer``:

 ```Java
 MessagingSystemInfo messagingSystemInfo = oneAgentSDK.createMessagingSystemInfo("myMessagingSystem",